Zedd1558/TDSS/README.md

 # TDSS
-thesis selection and distribution system
+thesis selection and distribution system.
+Can be used by a university admistrators or teachers to distribute research area of interest among the students.
+A resource allocation problem. here, students choice/ preferences are considered.
 # Short Description
 Office can add new students and supervisors.
 Supervisor can add new thesis topics.